Willie Fernie (golfer)

-Early life
+Career

 Fernie was born in St Andrews, Scotland, on 7 May 1855.

-Golf career

 Fernie was runner-up in the Open Championship in 1882, 1884, 1890 and 1891.
 When George Strath left Royal Troon in 1887, Fernie took over as club professional and served for 37 years only retiring in January 1924, a few months before his death.
 As a golf course designer he made alterations to the Old Course at St Andrews and Royal Troon, and designed Turnberry's Ailsa, Felixstowe Ferry Golf Club and Isle of Arran courses.
 He also designed Appleby Golf Club in 1903, and Dumfries and County Golf Club in 1912.

-Family
+Personal life

 Two of his sons, Tom and Harry withdrew from 1924 Open qualifying at Royal Liverpool Golf Club because of their father's illness.
 Tom Fernie had finished fifth in the 1923 Open at Troon.

-Death and legacy

 Fernie died in Glasgow, Scotland, on 24 June 1924.
 He is best remembered for winning the 1883 Open Championship and finishing second four times.